-To start planning your vacation to Ti Kaye Resort & Spa
+Call us on 858 523 9000 to start planning your vacation to Ti Kaye Resort & Spa

 Nestled along a cliff overlooking the Caribbean Sea and away from the hustle and bustle of the island lies a true St Lucian treasure.
 This laid-back little village is located on the serene west coast and is simply known as "Ti Kaye", which means small house in the native Creole patois language of St Lucia.
 It is a secluded, peaceful location - a perfect hideaway for those who seek complete relaxation in casual yet beautiful surroundings.

 Choose from a choice of cottages, all with private verandas with hammocks made for two, some also have private plunge pools.
 They have a colorful Caribbean feel and design features are simple yet elegant.
 The rooms are fitted with iPod docking stations but technology is not high on the priority list here which adds to the charm of the place.

 The small but beautifully situated Kai Koko spa is right on the cliff edge and enjoys breathtaking views, perfect for an indulgent treatment.
 It features three treatment rooms crafted out of coconut wood and uses the natural organic ingredients that St Lucia has to offer.

 A rambling wooden staircase leads 166 steps down to a beautiful cove with silver sands and crystal clear waters - a haven for snorkeling, scuba diving with the island's best dive school, and water sports.
 The calm waters of the bay are home to St Lucia’s popular shipwreck dive site, "Lesleen M".
 The Scuba Center is located right on the shoreline and caters to everyone from beginners to the most advanced divers.